openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 The request in Step 5 is not a form post request where the Self-Issued OP would respond to a user agent with a form, which automatically triggers a POST request to the RP.
 The Self-Issued OP sends this request directly to the RP's endpoint.

 For brevity, mainly the QR code method is discussed as a mechanism to initiate a cross-device protocol flow throughout this specification.
-However, same modifications from the seme-device protocol flow apply to mechanisms other than QR code.
+However, other mechanisms to initiate a cross-device flow are possible.

 # Discovery and Registration